Manual Mistie Corrections (2D)

 - Click Close and OK to apply the new Mistie Corrections.

-Example below shows application of 180o Phase Rotation to two highlighted lines.
+Example below shows the application of 180o Phase Rotation to two highlighted lines.

 Unable to Save - Error message